 Call us biased, but we feel there is no substitute for a wood fire.
 Raw and natural, it keeps you warm, it mesmerises, it relaxes and also produces tastes unsurpassed by any other heat source.
 Cooking with anything less is just convenience without the flavour.

-NEW!
 Video Rotisserie Recipe Series!
 Jonny Rotisserie and friends are going to be adding to this library of delicious recipes to try on your Auspit.

 First up, starting with the A's: Acorn Squash!

 Just in time for the holidays...Rotisserie Turkey Tips